vitelasso/memory_game/COMMENTS.md

 General widgets folder where we should place all extracted widgets that could be reused across the app

 ## Testing
-The testing part was taking into account for this app aswell, being accomplished a total of **84.5%** code coverage, which seems to me reasonable and a stable metric to push the code.
+The testing part was taking into account for this app aswell, being accomplished a total of **84.5%** code coverage (check in file coverage/html/index.html), which seems to me reasonable and a stable metric to push the code.

 The BLoC was tested using the **bloc_test** library and several dependencies were mocked in other to proceed with the tests.